-The smallest therapy "gym" I've worked out of was one drawer of a filing cabinet in the administration office, and the largest was the size of a ballroom and equipped with everything you could possibly need.
-I learned to work with what I had and think on my feet.
+The smallest therapy “gym” I’ve worked out of was one drawer of a filing cabinet in the administration office, and the largest was the size of a ballroom and equipped with everything you could possibly need.
+I learned to think on my feet and work with what I had.

 What was the biggest challenge?